saqala/ISlimani.github.io/_posts/2017-11-08-spring-interview-questions-part3.markdown

 and Voilà!
 Jamal receives 500$ from Ilias!

 > Solving this problem is quite simple.
 Spring Security will automatically add a token to enforce *Same Origin Policy*.

+### Define Password-salting

+> Simply put, *Password-salting* is an encryption method used to increase the security of passwords by adding a well-known string (salt) to them.

 ## Spring Security Architecture